dbaldridge-lab/htcf/README.md

 # Using HTCF
 This repository includes information about software, data organization, and common workflows on the cluster.

+> [!TIP]
+> You can share the link to this page with AI agents for personalized help with job scripts.
+As always, review carefully prior to running generated commands!

 # <a name="documentslist"></a>Getting Started
 [Logging on and running jobs](https://github.com/dbaldridge-lab/htcf/blob/main/htcf_access.md)